 Using Brand Asset Management with an Online Image Database

-Another advantage to using cloud-based brand asset management software is that you can utilise the file sharing functions within an online image library.
+Another advantage to using cloud-based brand asset management software is that you can utilize the file sharing functions within an online image library.

 This is another key area where design projects can run into hot water – getting hold of those pesky files.
 If you have worked at a marketing or design company you will have no doubt heard those terrible words being bandied about the office: need FTP access!
 We haven’t got FTP access!
 Why won’t they give us FTP access???
 This is normally followed by a guttural sound of the kind produced by a wild beast shortly before death and marks the beginning of your manager’s breakdown.
 Ok, it may be mildly amusing at the time but after a while it will wear thin, especially when they start throwing things.

 Even if you do have the coveted FTP access, it can all start to go wrong pretty quickly if you end up working on the old version of a file.

 “Oh no, you were supposed to be working on this version.
 What, you spent eight hours on that job?
 Whoops.”